Empower Your Sales with Persuasion

 Harness the Persuasion Power of Words

-- How to Guide Your Customers to Buy – People read web page content in individual ways.
+- Guide Your Customers to Buy – People read web page content or print materials in individual ways.
 Some take in only titles and headings.
 Others scan text, looking for emphasized words or bullet points.
-Many visitors will read only the first sentence in a paragraph before moving on.
+Many customers will read only the first sentence in a paragraph before moving on.
 Others will read everything on the page carefully.
 Make sure all viewing styles are satisfied.
 Headlines and sub-headings should begin with decision-triggering words that stimulate continued reading.This activates intuitive thinking and subsequent analytical thinking.
 At any point, an emotion-provoking heading can lead to an immediate conversion.

-- Why Graphics-Heavy Websites Fail to Persuade Customers – Most web design companies use large photos will fill up websites, because they have no useful content for visitors.
-That’s especially true when cheap stock templates are used.
-Graphics, in themselves, do not trigger conversion because one photo can mean 10 different things to 10 different people.Even visitors who only read titles and bullet point headings gain confidence when ample content is available.
-Graphical images and page elements are important in convincing visitors to remain on the site, as neuroscience research has shown.
+- Graphics-Heavy Ads Fail to Persuade Customers – Most marketing companies use large photos will fill up websites and print ads, because they have no useful content for potential customers.
+Graphics, in themselves, do not trigger conversion because one photo can mean 10 different things to 10 different people.Even those who only read titles and bullet point headings gain confidence when ample content is available.
+Graphical images are important in catching people’s attention, as Neuromarketing research has shown.
 However, they rarely contribute to conversion decisions.
-Increase conversion rates by providing adequate, brain-conscious marketing copy to engage the information-seeking brain for maximum effectiveness.
+Increase conversion rates by providing adequate information to engage the analytical brain for maximum effectiveness.

 Boost Conversion with Neuromarketing Content

-Web copywriting is often treated as an afterthought by business owners and web design companies.
+Copywriting is often treated as an afterthought by business owners.
 Words carry strong persuasion power and matter to conversion rates.
-The most beautiful website ever designed will convert poorly unless it also shows visitors why they should buy.
-When you look at your websites, consider the available content.
+The most beautiful website or print brochure or billboard ad ever designed will convert poorly unless it also shows visitors why they should pay attention or buy.
+When you look at your marketing materials, consider the available content.
 If it’s sparse and unconvincing, it won’t help you sell anything.
 Outstanding Neuromarketing content, crafted by experienced copywriters is essential.

-Content that applies Consumer Neuroscience principles is very rare, but more than repays its cost by boosting conversion rates and revenues.
-The power of words to trigger action has been demonstrated by neuroscientists in experiment after experiment.
-Look at the powerful marketing copy used by the most successful internet businesses.
+Content that applies Neuromarketing principles is very rare, but more than repays its cost by boosting conversion rates and revenues.
+The power of words to trigger action has been demonstrated by Neuroscientists in experiment after experiment.
+Look at the powerful marketing copy used by the most successful businesses.
 Those companies understand what it takes to persuade their customers to act.
 Follow their lead and you’ll achieve the success you seek.